Quamar2020465531/task-1/README.md

-Git & GitHub Practice – Branching & Merging Workflow
+Git & GitHub Practice (Branching & Merging)

-This repository contains all the practice tasks related to Git, branches, merging, and remote repository operations.
+This repository contains practice steps for working with Git branches, merging, and syncing local and remote repositories.
-The goal is to understand how files move between branches and how local and remote repositories stay in sync.

-Practice Tasks
+Summary of Tasks
-1️.
-Create 3 Files in Local Repository

-You will begin by creating 3 files locally and tracking them with Git.

-2️.
-Connect Local Repository to GitHub (Remote Repo)

-You will link your local project to a remote GitHub repository.

-3️.
-Push 3 Files to Master Branch

-You will add, commit, and push the 3 files to the master branch on GitHub.
+Created 3 files locally and pushed them to the master branch.

-4️.
-Create a Feature Branch

-A new branch named feature will be created to work on new files separately from master.

-5️.
-Create 2 Files in the Feature Branch
+Created a feature branch and added 2 new files in it.

-Two new files will be created inside the feature branch and pushed to the remote feature branch.
+Pushed the feature branch to the remote repository.

-6️.
-Merge Feature Branch into Master

-After completing work in the feature branch, it will be merged into the master branch.

-7️.
-Remove the Feature Branch Files from Master
+Merged the feature branch into master.

-Delete the feature files from the master branch and push the updated changes to the remote master branch.
+Deleted feature-branch files from master and pushed the update.

-These changes should also reflect in the feature branch after pulling.
+Pulled changes in the feature branch to reflect file deletion.

-8️.
-Rename Feature Branch and Push the Renamed Branch

-Rename the feature branch locally and push the renamed branch to GitHub.
+Renamed the feature branch locally and pushed the renamed branch to the remote.

-Commands Used in Practice
+Git Commands Used
-Initialize + Connect Remote
 git init
-git remote add origin <repo-url>
+git remote add origin <url>

-Add + Commit + Push
 git add .
-git commit -m "Initial commit with 3 files" git push -u origin master
+git commit -m "message"
+git push -u origin master

-Create & Switch Branch
 git checkout -b feature

-Push Feature Branch
-git add .
-git commit -m "Added 2 files in feature branch" git push -u origin feature
+git push -u origin feature

-Merge Feature to Master
 git checkout master
 git merge feature

+git rm <files>
+git commit -m "Removed files"
 git push

-Delete Files & Push
-git rm file1 file2
-git commit -m "Removed feature files from master" git push

-Rename Branch
-git branch -m feature feature-renamed git push origin :feature          # delete old remote branch git push -u origin feature-renamed
+git branch -m feature feature-renamed git push origin :feature git push -u origin feature-renamed